 He created entire languages and mythologies – that’s what gives it authenticity.
 I interviewed Alan Lee a couple of weeks ago.

 Alan Lee is another hero of mine, actually.
 He’s one of my illustrator heroes from when I was younger.

 Alan Lee spoke about Tolkien’s great connection with the landscape of Dartmoor.

 I think that’s another thing for me, another influence that The Lord of the Rings had on me, because I lived in town growing up.
-I lived in Brighton, in a very ordinary sort of housing estate there, but my parents would take us away on holidays to the Lake District or Wales or Dartmoor and Cornwall and places like that, and I think that The Lord of the Rings kind of gave me a context to see these landscapes in.
-I was always very drawn to these western upland, granitic landscapes, and yeah, I think it’s partly because they provided the scenery for me for when I was reading The Lord of the Rings.
+I lived in Brighton, in a very ordinary housing estate there, but my parents would take us away on holidays to the Lake District or Wales or Dartmoor and Cornwall and places like that, and I think that The Lord of the Rings gave me a context to see these landscapes in.
+I was always very drawn to these western upland, granitic landscapes, and yes, I think it’s partly because they provided the scenery for me for when I was reading The Lord of the Rings.
 Dartmoor is extraordinarily Tolkien-esque.
 It’s covered in old stone circles and abandoned buildings and things.
 It’s wonderful.
 I don’t know if Tolkien knew Devon at all, but the early parts of The Lord of the Rings, the Shire, and the Barrow-downs – are basically Dartmoor.
 So I’m going to claim it as the great Dartmoor book.

 I grew up in rural North Derbyshire, and shortly after reading The Hobbit, I could see dragons sleeping just under the surface of the mountains.

 Yes, yes, yes.
 I remember doing that.
 Looking at the landscape and imagining a giant or something slumbering under it.

 It is quite incredible that reading a book can change your relationship or influence our relationship to landscape.